Newly employed doctors given December 12 deadline to report as Health Ministry clears nurses’ salary arrears

-The Ministry of Health has given medical officers who have not yet reported to their duty stations until Friday, December 12, 2025, to do so, after confirming that more than 6,000 newly recruited nurses have now received their delayed salaries.
+The Ministry of Health has given newly posted doctors who are yet to report to their duty stations until Friday, December 12, 2025, to do so.

-The ministry said the disbursements clear the administrative delays that left many of the nurses without pay for several months.
+The ministry said the disbursements cleared the administrative delays that left many of the nurses without pay for several months.

 The ministry acknowledged the medical officers who have already reported to their assigned stations and urged those who have not yet done so to take advantage of the extended deadline.